Ghalbeyou/Paster/README.md

 Its a simple `python` server built with `flask` on port of `5000` (default).
 ## Install
-Its recommended to host this server.
+Its recommended to host this on server.

 ### First we clone the repository
 ```bash